-Washington, D.C. – Congressman Colin Allred (TX-32), today released the following statement after the House Judiciary Committee voted to move forward on Articles of Impeachment:
+Washington, D.C. – Congressman Colin Allred (TX-32) released the following statement on today’s events.

 In The News